 As you likely know, SBA loans are disbursed by banks or other partner lenders, but they’re backed by the U.S. Small Business Administration.
 Thanks to that government guarantee, lenders can offer approved SBA borrowers some of the most generous and affordable loans on the market—which also means these loans are highly competitive.

 As a result, the SBA can afford to hold their borrowers to incredibly high standards.
 For applicants, this means extensive documentation—like SBA Form 1919—that dive deep into you and your business’s finances and history.

-Here’s a comprehensive guide to the Borrower Information Form, including tips on how to fill it out accurately so you can ensure the smoothest SBA application process possible.
+Luckily, we’re here to help.
+Here’s a comprehensive guide to SBA Form 1919, the Borrower Information Form, including a step-by-step breakdown on how to fill it out—so you can ensure the most efficient SBA loan application process possible.

 SBA Form 1919, the SBA 7(a) Borrower Information Form, collects a range of background information about SBA 7(a) loan applicants, other principals of the applicant’s business, and the business in general.

 This form is required for businesses applying for any type of SBA 7(a) loan—including Express loans, CAPlines, and standard 7(a) loans.